omigroup/omigroup/README.md

 - We empower the people making the metaverse.
 - We must cultivate resiliency by championing diversity, and freedom of choice.

-## Our Vision
->## We bolster the metaverse as an open and interoperable resource for anyone, inspired by the collaborative efforts of the community.

 ## Community Meetup

-We have a weekly meeting every Tuesday at 16:00 UTC in the omi-weekly-meeting channel of the [OMI Discord](https://discord.gg/Wqt4ZC4zjF).
+We have a weekly meeting every Tuesday at 16:00 UTC (17:00 UTC in winter) in the omi-weekly-meeting channel of the [OMI Discord](https://discord.gg/Wqt4ZC4zjF).
 Agendas and meeting notes can be found in [GitHub Discussions](https://github.com/omigroup/omigroup/discussions/categories/weekly-meetings).
-Informal discussions also take place on discord ([join our Discord](https://discord.gg/Wqt4ZC4zjF)
+Informal discussions mainly take place on our [discord](https://discord.gg/Wqt4ZC4zjF)

 If want to catch up on topics, ask questions, or discuss new ideas we encourage you contribute to our [GitHub Discussions](https://github.com/omigroup/OMIgroup/discussions) and come to [one of our meetings](#active+subgroups)!